A new proof of Carlitz-Wan conjecture on exceptional polynomials

-This property indicates that the exceptional polynomials has a geometric origin: the exceptionality of polynomials is determined by the irreducible decomposition of algebraic curve $f(x)=f(y)$.
-This inspired us to examine properties of exceptional polynomials through the lens of algebraic curves.
-Surprisingly, it seems that we can prove a conjecture of Carlitz-Wan (now a theorem) in a relatively easy way, by considering algebraic curves of the form:

-The Carlitz-Wan conjecture shows important information on the degrees of exceptional polynomials.
-The conjecture was proposed by Carlitz and generalized by Wan.
+The Carlitz-Wan conjecture provides important information on the degrees of exceptional polynomials.
+In 1966, Carlitz \cite{carlitz1966number} made a conjecture equivalent to the following proposition: there is no exceptional polynomial of even degree over $\Ff{q}$ with $q$ odd.
+In 1993, the conjecture was generalized by Wan \cite{wan1993generalization}.

-\begin{thm}[Carlitz-Wan] Let $f$ be an exceptional polynomial over $\mathbb{F}_q$ with degree $d$, then $d$ is coprime to $q-1$. \end{thm}
+\begin{conj}[Carlitz-Wan] If $f$ is an exceptional polynomial over $\mathbb{F}_q$ with degree $d$, then $d$ is coprime to $q-1$. \end{conj}

-There have been several proofs of Carlitz conjecture and its generalization so far.
-In \cite{fried1993schur}, a very detailed analysis of the monodromy groups of exceptional polynomials led to a proof of Carlitz's conjecture.
-Several years later, Lenstra discovered a simple and elementary proof of Carlitz-Wan's conjecture, which doesn't rely on primitive group theory or classification of finite simple groups \cite{cohen1995lenstra}.
-The arguments made a more detailed use of the ramification groups at infinity of the polynomials $f(x)-t$ over $\Ff{q}(t)$.
-Lenstra presented four different versions of his proof in different settings, however his original proof wasn't published, only given informally in his lectures.
+There have been several proofs of the Carlitz conjecture and its generalization so far.
+In \cite{fried1993schur}, Fried, Guralnick and Saxl presented a very detailed analysis of the monodromy groups of exceptional polynomials, which led them to a proof of Carlitz's conjecture.
+Only one year later, Lenstra discovered a simple and elementary proof of the Carlitz-Wan conjecture, which does not rely on primitive group theory or classification of finite simple groups \cite{cohen1995lenstra}.
+The arguments made more detailed use of the ramification groups at infinity of the polynomials $f(x)-t$ over $\Ff{q}(t)$.
+Lenstra presented four different versions of his proof in different settings; however, his original proof was not published, only given informally in his lectures.
 Two other proofs, using the same general strategy, appeared in the appendix of the paper \cite{guralnick1997exceptional} by Guralnick and M\"uller.
-Quite recently, the paper \cite{ding2025exceptional} also gave quick proofs of Carlitz-Wan.
+Quite recently, the paper \cite{ding2025exceptional} by Ding, Xiong and Zhang also gave quick proofs of the conjecture.

-The main purpose of this paper is to give a new proof of Carlitz-Wan conjecture that is both intuitive and easy to understand.
-Moreover, the strategy is different from any of the proofs mentioned above.
-The proof we present below only relies on Weil's Conjecture for curves over finite fields and a result of Bombieri \& Katz.
-The arrangement of remaining parts is as following: we will introduce basic notions of algebraic geometry and Bombieri \& Katz's result in Section 2, and complete the proof in Section 3.
+The main purpose of this paper is to give a new proof of the Carlitz-Wan conjecture.
+The strategy is different from any of the proofs mentioned above.
+The proof we present below relies on Weil's Conjecture for curves over finite fields and a result of Bombieri and Katz.
+The remainder of this paper is organized as follows: we will introduce a basic fact of exceptional polynomials, basic notions of algebraic geometry and Bombieri and Katz's result in Section 2, and complete the proof in Section 3.